andrew-codechimp/HA-Battery-Notes/README.md

 ## Docs

 To get full use of the integration, read the documentation.
-It contains community quick starts as well as details on all the services, events and entities.
+It contains community quick starts as well as details on all the actions, events and entities.

 [!["Documentation"](https://raw.githubusercontent.com/andrew-codechimp/ha-battery-notes/main/docs/assets/documentation.png)](https://andrew-codechimp.github.io/HA-Battery-Notes/)